FIRST ALERT DAY: Red Flag Warning in effect for today due to high fire danger

 Stay updated by downloading our Weather Tracker App: Apple I Android

-High fire danger continues through the weekend into the start of next week.
+Elevated to critical fire danger is still likely through the start of next week.

-Temps will be in the 60's and 70's through the middle of next week.

 Copyright 2018 KFDA.
 All rights reserved.